lekma/mood.msgpack/README.rst

 substitute).
 It does not expose MessagePack's extensions mechanism but uses it internally to pack/unpack non-standard types.
-That said, if you only deal with standard objects/types (``None``, ``True``, ``False``, integers, floating point numbers, bytes, unicode, tuples and dictionaries) you are fine to use this module to produce or consume data that is targeted at or originates from other programming languages.
+That said, if you only deal with standard objects/types (``None``, ``True``, ``False``, integers, floating point numbers, bytes, strings, tuples and dictionaries) you are fine to use this module to produce or consume data that is targeted at or originates from other programming languages.
 The following documentation is largely adapted from Python's `pickle module